Living in Northeast Ohio

 You could spend the day sampling local flavor at Cleveland’s West Side Market – one of the oldest-operating indoor markets in the Country dating back to 1912.
 Farm-to-table produce is available in late spring, summer, and fall at one of the area’s numerous farmer’s markets – which includes the Countryside Conservancy.
 Our restaurant scene continues to draw headlines, thanks to a plethora of acclaimed restaurants featuring award-winning chefs – like Mabel’s BBQ and Lola Bistro by Iron Chef Michael Symon, Greenhouse Tavern by James Beard winner Jonathan Sawyer, and Cleveland’s oldest family-owned restaurant, Sokolowski's University Inn, a James Beard winner for 'American Classics.'

-Right here in Orrville, people from across the state flock to Orr Park for the Fire in the Sky fireworks display – said to be one of the best in the region.
-Local breweries and wineries continue to pop up across the area – like Troutman Vineyards in Wooster, Gervasi Vineyard in Canton, and Wolf Creek Tavern in Norton.
+Hidden GemsEach year in July, tens of thousands flock to Orr Park for the Orrville Firefighters Association's Independence Day Celebration, which is capped off with the Fire in the Sky fireworks display - said to be one of the best in the region.
+Local breweries, taverns, and wineries continue to pop up across the area – like Troutman Vineyards in Wooster, Gervasi Vineyard in Canton, and Wolf Creek Tavern in Norton.
 If you’re like us, you’ll love exploring the grounds of Stan Hywet Hall & Gardens – an American Country Estate built between 1912 and 1915.
 Lehman’s Hardware – located in Wayne County’s Amish Country, stocks a collection of non-electric, eco-friendly tools from a simpler time.

 And that’s just the beginning.
 For even more to see and do, check out: